Cambugahay Falls is without a doubt the most amazing waterfall on Siquijor island and possibly one of our favourite waterfalls in the Philippines.

 Arriving at Cambugahay entrance a few kids that collect a small parking fee told us we were a bit too early.
 But after a few minutes they let us go in.
 Probably because one of those in charge of the Tarzan swings and barges had just arrived, so we’d probably be paying a fee for one of the activities.

 A 5 to 10 minute walk down a flight of stairs leads the way to the first cascade.
 This is where most of the tourists stop and we could definitely see why.
-The scene is stunning.
+The scene is stunningly beautiful.